jsmit032/Newsletter-Signup/README.md

 ## Create a Mail Chimp Account & copy your API Key & your list ID

-For API key, from Account Dashboard:
+#### For API key, from Account Dashboard:
+Markup :
-Account >> Extras >> API keys
+- Account >> Extras >> API keys
-Scroll to your API Keys
+- Scroll to your API Keys
-Copy Key or click 'Create A Key' and copy once created
+- Copy Key or click 'Create A Key' and copy once created

-For list ID, from Account Dashboard:
+#### For list ID, from Account Dashboard:
+Markup :
-Account >> View Audiences >> Click dropdown, select 'Settings' Scroll to bottom of page
+- Account >> View Audiences >> Click dropdown, select 'Settings'
+- Scroll to bottom of page
-Copy unique id for 'Audience's Name'
+- Copy unique id for 'Audience's Name'

 ## Create .env file in root folder of Project